TAROM: 2000s and 2010s

 Starting with November 2012, in accordance with the Romanian state-company legislation, TAROM was led by a private manager, the Belgian Christian Heinzmann occupying the positions of CEO and Accountable Manager until March 2016.
 During Heinzmann's leadership, the company reduced its financial losses by more than 75%, grew its yearly passenger number to a record 2.4 million and stabilised its load-factor around 70%.
 However, broad reforms like the fleet renewal and harmonisation, as well as the establishment of profit centers such as the TAROM Maintenance and TAROM Charter services, were not accomplished due to a constant lack of a decision from the company's board of administrators.

 On 12 September and 29 October 2016, TAROM retired their remaining two Airbus A310-300s after final flights from Madrid to Bucharest.
 The A310s will be replaced with new smaller aircraft.
 In May 2017, TAROM received its first of two leased Boeing 737-800s.
 Another two ex-Malaysian Airlines 737-800 were added to the fleet in 2018 and a contract for five Boeing 737 MAX 8 was signed with deliveries stated to begin in 2023.
 On 27 December 2019, the Ministry of Transport announced that 9 new ATR 72-600 leased from Nordic Aviation Capital for a 10 year-period would replace the existent ATR 42-500 and 72-500, manufactured in 1999–2000 and 2009, respectively.
 TAROM received the first four aircraft in February 2020, with the first one, registered with code YR-ATJ, landing in Bucharest on 18 February 2020, at 2:50 PM EET.

 2020s

-TAROM was directly affected by the COVID-19 pandemic, ceasing temporarily all scheduled operations starting with 25 March 2020.
-TAROM operated flights for the Romanian Government during the state of emergency, bringing some medical equipments from China.
+The COVID-19 pandemic caused TAROM to temporarily cease all scheduled operations from 25 March 2020.
+TAROM operated flights for the Romanian Government during the state of emergency, bringing medical equipment from China.
 After the state of emergency expired, TAROM resumed scheduled operations from May 2020.

-In 2021, TAROM's then new CEO stated that none of the airline's current routes are profitable.
-In October 2022, it has been reported that the operator of Henri Coandă International Airport, TAROM's home base, considers legal action against the airline over unpaid fees exceeding 10 million Euros and also might suspend all services for the carrier.
+In 2021, TAROM's then new CEO stated that none of the airline's current routes were profitable.
+In October 2022, it was reported that the operator of Henri Coandă International Airport, TAROM's home base, was considering legal action against the airline over unpaid fees exceeding €10 million, and also might suspend all services for the carrier.

+In November 2024, the European General Court rejected a legal challenge by low-cost carrier Wizz Air against a capital injection provided by the Romanian government to TAROM.
+The aid, valued at €2 million, was approved by the European Commission as part of efforts to compensate TAROM for losses related to COVID-19 travel restrictions.
+Wizz Air argued that this financial support violated EU competition laws, but the court affirmed the European Commission’s decision, ruling that the subsidy was in compliance with EU state aid regulations.